 Therefore, I took the initiative and designed this product "DailyUp" under this circumstances.
-My involvements in this project include conducting semi-structured interviews, designing low-fidelity interfaces, prototyping the interaction in InVisionStudio, and testing user flows.
+My involvements in this project include conducting semi-structured interviews, designing low-fidelity interfaces, prototyping the interaction using InVisionStudio, and testing user flows.

 In the end, my project was featured as "the Best Interface Design in Visual" among 25 students.